Lambeth Council Research

 Eaves has secured a competitive tender issued by the Mayor’s Office for Policing and Crime (formerly the Greater London Authority) to map and analyse the level and extent of prostitution (both on- and off-street and including women trafficked into prostitution) in London.
 Read more.

-Eaves and London South Bank University have been working on a joint two-year research project, supported by the Big Lottery Fund, assessing the effectiveness of support services for more than 150 women wanting to leave prostitution.
+Eaves and London South Bank University have been working on a joint two-year research project, supported by the Big Lottery Fund.
+The research assessed the effectiveness of support services for women wanting to leave prostitution.
+Interviews were undertaken with 114 women who were currently and formerly involved in on and off-street prostitution, as well as women who had been trafficked into prostitution.
 Read more.

 Getting it right for victims and witnesses (April 2012)